poolshark-protocol/docs/site/content/introduction/range-pools.en.md

 # Range Pools
 <!-- Price Position with split buy/sell side -->
-Range Pools are similar to what users can expect from bidirectional liquidity: LPs can range bound their liquidity.
-This results in more liquidity being available close to market price, increasing trading fees accrued from such a position.
+`Range Pools` are similar to what users have come to expect from bidirectional liquidity.

+LPs can `range-bound` their liquidity, resulting in more liquidity being available near market price.

+In the case of a stable pair, this increases the trading fees accrued from such a position.

+The opportunity cost of price divergence for `range-bound liquidity` is greater compared to `full-range liquidity`, and such impermanent loss is intended to be mitigated with the use of [`Cover Pools`](cover-pools)

 Range Pools here have one unique feature improving composability with other DeFi protocols: `Default Ranges`.